TWTom041/DiscordFS-SFTP/README.md

 Utilizing Discord's free storage to create a filesystem with SFTP server capabilities.

+## Foreword and Disclaimer
+This project is only a fun/educational project, you should not use this.
+If you want a reliable data storage service, this won't meet your need.

 ## Overview

 This project leverages Discord's free storage through webhooks and integrates with PyMongo and PyFilesystem2 to create a filesystem.
 Additionally, it provides the capability to create a secure SFTP server for file operations.